OpenCVBlueprints/OpenCVBlueprints/README.md

 By the end of the book, you will have a much richer understanding of imaging, motion, machine learning, and the architecture of computer vision libraries and applications!

-## What are the key features that this book will handle?
+## What are the key features of this book?
-* Capture better image data.
-Make your cameras and other sensors see accurately, beyond the human visual spectrum, while the competition is almost blind.
+* Build computer vision projects like capturing qualitative image data, building object detectors and trackers, processing the actions of humans or animals and much more.
-* Build object detectors, recognizers, and trackers that learn and run faster, know more objects, and reach a higher accuracy.
+* Develop a practical and fair interest in computer vision using the open source platform OpenCV.
-* Prepare your systems for complex environments where they must process the actions of many people or even animals.
+* Familiarize yourself to the different concepts, and approaches wherever critical decisions need to be made.

 ## What will you learn in this book?
 1. Select and configure camera systems to see invisible light, fast motion, and distant objects.